What Is Resource Utilization and How Do You Calculate It?

-The formula to calculate the utilization rate is simple.
+The formula to calculate the resource utilization rate is simple.

-Utilization Rate = Hours worked/Total Available Hours* 100
+Utilization Rate = Billable Hours Worked/Total Available Hours* 100

 For example, if a team member should work for 8 hours each day for 5 days a week, the total available hours will be 40 hours per week.
-However, if they just worked for 36 hours (billable hours) in a week, while for the other 4 hours they were working on non-billable activities, then the calculation will be:
+However, if they just worked for 36 hours (billable hours) in a week, while for the other 4 hours they were working on non-billable activities like general administration, meetings etc, then the calculation will be:

 36/ 40 x 100 = 90, which means the employee has utilized 90% of his potential towards billable projects.